2023-2024

 implementations.

-What this Reveled
+What this uncovered

-Using Brad Frost’s atomic design principles, we audited live screens by tagging UI elements,
+Using Brad Frost’s atomic design principles, we audited live screens by tagging UI elements, creating a component inventory, and identifying gaps needed to build a scalable system.

 Visual Foundations